-Other proven benefits of meditation include increased immunity, enhanced emotional balance and calmness, improved concentration, increased fertility, lowering of blood pressure, relief from digestive disturbances like irritable bowel syndrome, and an anti-inflammatory effect that helps conditions such as arthritis, asthma, heart disease, and skin problems like psoriasis.
-Benefits from a daily lunch meditation break accumulate over time to create an enhanced level of health.
+Stepping away from the office to catch up on texts and phone calls may feel productive, but it’s not going to recharge your batteries.
+Meditative forms of relaxation are the go-to for a calmer and more balanced work day.
+Other proven benefits of meditation include increased immunity, enhanced emotional balance and calmness, improved concentration, increased fertility, reduced blood pressure, digestive relief, and anti-inflammatory effects.
+Benefits from a daily lunch break meditation accumulate over time to create an enhanced level of health.

-Another type of break that’s highly effective is taking a nap.
-Just 20 minutes can help clear your mind and rejuvenate your body.
-TCM expert and author Nan Lu, OMD, says, “I tell my patients the best exercise is to relax; in fact, the very best exercise is to sleep!
+Another break that’s highly effective is a catnap.
+A quick 20-minute nap can help clear your mind and rejuvenate your body.
+Grand Master Nan Lu explains, “I tell my patients the very best exercise is to sleep!
 You never see a cat exercise, do you?
 They just lay there, rest and sleep; they walk around, stretch their tendons, then they rest some more.
 Yet, they have speed and agility.
-Nature is the best teacher and we can learn some great secrets by paying attention to its creatures and plants.
-The concept here is that when the body relaxes, the mind will relax.
-When the mind relaxes, Qi (internal energy) can flow.
+Nature is the best teacher.
+We can learn some great secrets by paying attention to its creatures and plants.
+When the body relaxes, the mind will relax.
+When the mind relaxes, Qi can flow.
 Even though you are doing what appears to be nothing at the physical level, you are doing a lot at deeper levels to help the body rebalance itself.
 Achieving balance and harmony is the path to total health.”

-Unplugging from work by taking a daily break—in the form of a relaxation technique, meditation or a nap—clears the mind, calms the emotions and helps replenish your energy.
+Unplugging from work by meditating or taking a nap clears the mind, calms the emotions, and helps replenish your energy.
 It’s an effective stress buster.
-And lower levels of stress boost creativity and productivity—and set the stage for an all-around healthier lifestyle.
+Lower levels of stress boost creativity and productivity, and set the stage for an all-around healthier lifestyle.
 So go ahead, give yourself a break!